-Activities

-Proposals for legislation to be enacted by the State Legislature

-Continuing administrative or maintenance activities, such as purchases for supplies, personnel-related actions, general policy and procedure making

-The submittal of proposals to a vote of the people of the State or of a particular community that does not involve a public agency sponsored initiative.

-The creation of government funding mechanisms or other government fiscal activities which do not involve any commitment to any specific project which may result in a potentially significant physical impact on the environment.
+Activities Proposals for legislation to be enacted by the State Legislature Continuing administrative or maintenance activities, such as purchases for supplies, personnel-related actions, general policy and procedure making The submittal of proposals to a vote of the people of the State or of a particular community t does not involve a public agency sponsored initiative. that The creation of government funding mechanisms or other government fiscal activities which do not involve any commitment to any specific project which may result in a potentially significant physical impact on the environment.
+Organizational or administrative activities of governments that will not result in direct